 Durga as Mahishasuramardini

-As you can see from this sculpture, Goddess Durga is standing triumphantly over Mahishasura, i.e., the buffalo that appears to have fallen on the ground, and the real Mahishasura is seen emerging from the body of the buffalo and a trident is piercing him.
-Sitting next to the buffalo is Durga’s vehicle, a lion (partly broken).
-Goddess Durga has ten arms, some of which are missing or broken), each holding different weapons/objects given to her by various gods.
+As you can see from this narrative sculptural relief, Goddess Durga is standing triumphantly with her left leg over Mahishasura, i.e., the buffalo that appears to have fallen on the ground, and the real Mahishasura is seen emerging from the body of the buffalo and a trident is piercing him.
+Sitting next to the buffalo is Durga’s vehicle, a lion.
+Goddess Durga has ten arms (some of which are missing or broken), each holding different weapons/objects given to her by various gods.

-– Durga as Mahishasuramardini on the outer wall of the Hoysaleswara Temple at Halebidu, Karnataka, India
+– Durga as Mahishasuramardini (Slayer of Mahishasura) on the outer wall of the Somanathapura Keshava Temple

 – Durga as Mahishasuramardini (Slayer of Mahishasura) installed in a devakoshta of the Durga Temple in Aihole, Karnataka, India

 – Statue of Durga as Mahishasuramardini standing in the Shiva Temple at Prambanan, Yogyakarta, Indonesia.